About Policies

 - Whether users are explicitly blocked from accessing one or more applications.

-- How users can access an application (Axis Agent, alientless)
+- How users can access an application (Axis Agent, Agentless)

 A rule consists of a set of modular policy objects called Conditions.
 Admins can either create Conditions in advance, for later use, or in the course of defining Policy Rules.
 Admins can also create a Security profile to restrict user activity by protocol.
 For example, a Rule may block a file transfer during an RDP connection based on a more restrictive Profile.